Local Physical Indicators

 Coastal Upwelling

 Coastal upwelling affects primary productivity during the spring and summer.
 Strong, northerly winds that blow along the Oregon coast from April to September drive the upwelling circulation.
 The wind transports surface water offshore and southward.
-This water is replaced by the upwelling of deep, cool, high–salinity, nutrient-rich water to the photic zone.
-This upwelling supports phytoplankton blooms that provide food for zooplankton and higher trophic level organisms.
+The transported water is replaced by the upwelling of deep, cool, high–salinity, nutrient-rich water to the photic zone which supports phytoplankton blooms that provide food for zooplankton that support forage fish and higher trophic level organisms.

 Upwelling Index